-- 2.Applicable percentages are based on 158,682,110 shares of common stock outstanding as of April 23, 2012, adjusted as required by rules promulgated by the SEC. - 2.Applicable percentages are based on 158,682,110 shares of common stock outstanding as of April 23, 2012, adjusted as required by rules promulgated by the SEC.

-3.Simon Srybnik and his brother Louis Srybnik are the sole directors and the Chairman of the Board and President, respectively of Kerns, which is the record holder of 25,714,286 shares.
+- 2. Applicable percentages are based on 158,682,110 shares of common stock outstanding as of April 23, 2012, adjusted as required by rules promulgated by the SEC. - 3.
+Simon Srybnik and his brother Louis Srybnik are the sole directors and the Chairman of the Board and President, respectively of Kerns, which is the record holder of 25,714,286 shares.
 They are the sole shareholders of Kerns, each holding 50% of the shares.
-The reporting persons, accordingly, share voting and dispositive power over 150,000 shares underlying the option he was granted upon being appointed to the Board of Directors, 598,125 shares of common stock awarded him as of December 31, 2011, as well as 11,460,900 additional shares of common stock.
-It couls Srybnik holds sole dispositive power over 1,636,700 stores of common stock.

-4.Simon Srybnik and his brother Louis Srybnik are the sole directors and officers of Living Data Technology Corporation ("Living Data").
+The reporting persons, accordingly, share voting and dispositive powers over the 25,714,286 shares held by Kerns.
+As a result, they may be deemed to be the co-beneficial owners of an aggregate of 25,714,286 shares.
+Mr. Simon Srybnik also holds sole dispositive power over 150,000 shares underlying the option he was granted upon being appointed to the Board of Directors, 598,125 shares of common stock awarded him as of December 31, 2011, as well as 11,460,900 additional shares of common stock.
+Mr. Louis Srybnik holds sole dispositive power over 1,636,700 shares of common stock. - 4.
+Simon Srybnik and his brother Louis Srybnik are the sole directors and officers of Living Data Technology Corporation ("Living Data").
 They also each own 35% of the outstanding shares of Living Data.
-The reporting persons, accordingly, share voting - and dispositive powers over the 17,815,007 shares of our common stock owned by Living Data and, as a result, may be deemed to be the co-beneficial owners thereof.
+The reporting persons, accordingly, share voting and dispositive powers over the 17,815,007 shares of our common stock owned by Living Data and, as a result, may be deemed to be the co-beneficial owners thereof.